 Extension for minor use

-It is possible to get an authorisation for extended use of a plant protection product if you apply for an extension of a product authorisation for minor use, in Sweden a so called UPMA.
+According to Article 51 of the EU Plant Protection Products Regulation it is possible to extend the use of an authorised plant protection product if you apply for an extension of a product authorisation for minor uses.

-You can apply for an UPMA if you are or if you represent
+You can apply for an extension for minor uses if you are or if you represent

 - an official or scientific body in the field of agriculture